s8sg/faas-flow/README.md

         dag.Edge("C", "n2")
 }
 ```
-Full implementions of the above examples are available [here](https://github.com/s8sg/faasflow-example)
+Full implementation of the above examples are available [here](https://github.com/s8sg/faasflow-example)
 ## Faas-flow Design
-The current design consideration are made based on the below goals
+The current design consideration is made based on the below goals
 > 1. Leverage the openfaas platform
 > 2. Not to violate the notions of function
-> 3. Provide flexibility, scalability and adaptibility
+> 3. Provide flexibility, scalability, and adaptability

 #### Just as function as any other
 Faas-flow is deployed and provisioned just like any other openfaas function.
-It allows faas-flow to take advantage of rich functionalities available on Openfaas. `faas-flow` provide a openfaas template and just like any other openfaas function it can be deployed with `faas-cli`
+It allows faas-flow to take advantage of rich functionalities available on Openfaas. `faas-flow` provide an openfaas template and just like any other openfaas function it can be deployed with `faas-cli`
 ![alt its a function](https://github.com/s8sg/faas-flow/blob/master/doc/design/complete-faas.jpg)

 #### Adapter pattern for zero intrumenttaion in code
-Faas-flow function follow the adapter pattern.
+Faas-flow function follows the adapter pattern.
 Here the adaptee is the functions and the adapter is `faas-flow`.
 For each node execution, `faas-flow` handle the calls to the functions.
 Once the execution is over, it forwards an event to itself.
-This way the arrangement logic is seperated from the functions and is implemented in the adapter.
-Compositions need no code instrumentations, making functions completly independent of the compositions details
+This way the arrangement logic is separated from the functions and is implemented in the adapter.
+Compositions need no code instrumentations, making functions completely independent of the details of the compositions
 ![alt function is independent of composition](https://github.com/s8sg/faas-flow/blob/master/doc/design/adapter-pattern.jpg)

 #### Aggregate pattern as chaining
-Aggregatation of seperate function calls are done as chaining.
+Aggregation of separate function calls is done as chaining.
 Multiple functions can be called from a single node with order maintained as per the chain.
-This way one execution node can be implemented as an aggregator function that invokes multiple functions, collects the results, optionally applies business logic, and returns a consolidated response to the client or forward to next nodes.
-Faas-flow fuses the adapter pattern and aggregate pattern to support more complex usecases
+This way one execution node can be implemented as an aggregator function that invokes multiple functions collects the results, optionally applies business logic, and returns a consolidated response to the client or forward to next nodes.
+Faas-flow fuses the adapter pattern and aggregate pattern to support more complex use cases
 ![alt aggregation](https://github.com/s8sg/faas-flow/blob/master/doc/design/aggregate-pattern.jpg)

 #### Event driven iteration